box/Anemometer/README.md

 #### Setup DB ####

+First up, grab the anemometer code from github.
+Navigate to the document root of your web server and snag a copy of the Box Anemometer code.
+Then change your current working directory to the Anemometer directory:

+    $ git clone git://github.com/box/Anemometer.git anemometer
+    $ cd anemometer

-First up, you should connect to the MySQL database you're looking to store the analysis data in and issue the following command:
+Next, you should connect to the MySQL database you're looking to store the analysis data in and issue the following command:

     $ mysql -h db.example.com < install.sql
     $ mysql -h db.example.com -e "grant ALL ON slow_query_log.* to 'anemometer'@'%' IDENTIFIED BY 'superSecurePass';"